 The distance from the fond one

-Is this Nature’s drama designed to shout out :
+Was this nature’s drama designed to demonstrate :

 Irrespective of the Gods we worship, or not,